Smoked Turkey Sandwich with Avocado and Pesto

 Note 1: Raw garlic sometimes makes pesto too strong/bitter, so I like to use garlic powder here.

-Note 2: You may not end up using the whole avocado.
+Note 2: You may end up not using the whole avocado.

 Nutrition

-Tried this recipe?Let us know how it was!
+Tried this recipe?Let me know how it was!

 More Easy Recipes